mbeddr/mps-gradle-plugin/README.md

 * `debug` - optionally allows to start the JVM that is used to generated with a debugger.
 Setting it to `true` will cause the started JVM to suspend until a debugger is attached.
 Useful for debugging classloading problems or exceptions during the build.
+* `backendConfig` - optional configuration providing the backend libraries.
+If not given, [mps-build-backends](https://github.com/mbeddr/mps-build-backends) will be used, in version `1.+`.

 ## Model Check